RadRebelSam/storyflow/prompt.md

       "timestamp_start": "MM:SS",
       "timestamp_end": "MM:SS",
       "category": "Host Technique" OR "Guest Storytelling",
-      "technique_name": "Name of the technique (e.g., 'The Specificity Probe', 'Sensory Anchor')", "quote": "The exact short quote from the transcript.", "analysis": "A concise, educational explanation of WHY this worked.
-Explain it like a teacher to a student.", "takeaway": "One short sentence on how the user can apply this."
+      "technique_name": "Name of the technique",
+      "quote": "Short quote.",
+      "analysis": "Why this worked (educational).",
+      "takeaway": "Actionable advice."
     }
-    // Generate 5-10 key moments based on the Selection Strategy ]
+  ]
 }

 # Language Constraint
-- **All content in the output JSON must be in English.**
+- All content in the output JSON must be in English.